swork/digraph-animator/README.md

   in the corresponding Extension annotation) take the value defined closest to annotation instance.

-  - If the parameter appears on the instance, that value supersedes all others.
+  * If the parameter appears on the instance, that value supersedes all others.

-  - Otherwise, if the parameter appears in a Prototype annotation whose `ref` value matches the instance's `id` value, that value supersedes all others.
+  * Otherwise, if the parameter appears in a Prototype annotation whose `ref` value matches the instance's `id` value, that value supersedes all others.
 It is an error for the same string-valued parameter to appear in more than one Prototype annotation having the same `ref` value.
 Processors should test for this error and abort if encountered.

-  - Otherwise, if the instance's `id` string appears among the strings in a Class annotation's `refs` array and that Class annotation's `ref` string matches the `id` string of a Prototype annotation containing the parameter, that parameter value is used.
+  * Otherwise, if the instance's `id` string appears among the strings in a Class annotation's `refs` array and that Class annotation's `ref` string matches the `id` string of a Prototype annotation containing the parameter, that parameter value is used.
 It is an error for the same string-valued parameter to appear in more than one Prototype annotation so referenced.
+Processors should test for this error and abort if encountered.

+- Array-valued parameters accumulate values from all possible sources (instances, all directly-referring Prototype instances, and all Prototype instances referring through Class instances).

+- Object-valued parameters accumulate values from all possible sources (instances, all directly-referring Prototype instances, and all Prototype instances referring through Class instances).

+- Note that all parameters have a defined type (string, array, or object), defined unequivocally by a corresponding Extension instance (whether explicit in the dataset or implicit, by definition in this documentation).
+It is an error for a parameter to appear with a different value type than its definition requires, or for a parameter to appear in more than one place with different value types.
 Processors should test for this error and abort if encountered.

 ### Extensions